 Consultation and examination hearings for the West Northamptonshire Joint Core Strategy highlighted the view of the local community that improvements to the A43, among other measures, are necessary to support the proposed development at Northampton North.

-Planning permission for the new road was granted in August 2015.
+Planning permission for phases 1b and 2 was granted in August 2015.
 Further details are available on our Planning pages.

 Scheme cost and how it will be funded

 This scheme is funded by the Northamptonshire Growth Deal and supported by the South East Midlands Local Enterprise Partnership (SEMLEP).

 The scheme is likely to cost in the region of £26 million.